cazuike/Smart-Programming-Baddies/README.md

 Once you run the command you'll see a report with all tests and their status on the command line interface or which ever one you decided to use.

-**Note that you need our sensitive firebase_DB JSON in order to properly perform local tests, however it is not needed for cloud testing.
-If interested, please contact us.**

 # Endpoints 🛜